iAmKankan/Neural-Network/rnn.md

 > ####  <ins>A recurrent neuron (left) unrolled through time (right)</ins>

-* Let’s look at the simplest possible RNN, composed of one neuron receiving inputs, producing an output, and sending that output back to itself, as shown in Figure 15-1 (left).
-At each time step t (also called a frame), this recurrent neuron receives the inputs x as well as its own output from the previous time step, y .
-Since there is no previous output at the first time step, it is generally set to 0.
-We can represent this tiny network against the time axis, as shown in Figure 15-1 (right).
-This is called unrolling the network through time (it’s the same recurrent neuron represented once per time step).
+* Let’s look at the simplest possible RNN, composed of one neuron receiving inputs, producing an output, and sending that output back to itself.
+* At each time step `t` (also called a frame), this recurrent neuron receives the inputs `x` as well as its own output from the previous time step, y .
-*
+* Since there is no previous output at the first time step, it is generally set to 0.
+* We can represent this tiny network against the time axis, as shown above.
+* This is called _**`unrolling the network through time`**_ (it’s the same recurrent neuron represented once per time step).

+> #### At each time step `t`, every neuron receives both the `input vector x` and the `output vector from the previous time step y`.
+>> #### Note that both the inputs and outputs are vectors now (when there was just a single neuron, the output was a scalar).